How Can You Learn to Cope With Anxiety and Depression?

 Psychotherapy has been found effective in the treatment of anxiety and depression.
 It is a form of evidence-based treatment, practised by a trained psychologist, usually involving the stages of diagnosis, identification of issues, setting of achievable goals and providing guidance for skill acquisition.
 The therapeutic process is safe, unbiased and confidential to facilitate a healthy discussion of issues that might be troubling an individual.
 Sometimes psychiatrists also prescribe medication for the treatment that might help speed up the healing process and encourage the individual to bring about the required changes in order to live a more satisfied life.

 Psychotherapy uses several approaches to treat a wide range of psychological concerns.
-A common approach used to treat mood and anxiety disorders such as Depression, Generalised Anxiety Disorder, Panic Disorder, among others, is Cognitive Behavioral Therapy (CBT).
+A common approach used to treat mood and anxiety disorders such as Depression, Generalised Anxiety Disorder, Panic Disorder, among others, is Cognitive Behavioural Therapy (CBT).
 CBT is a form of talk therapy that is short-term and goal-oriented in order to help an individual change the way they perceive their problems.
 It seeks to identify their unhealthy thought patterns and develop strategies to replace these with more adaptive ways of thinking and responding.

 The difference between talking to a friend or a well-wisher and a trained professional is that the latter will help you identify your distorted thought patterns without judging you for your behaviour, and work on your depression or anxiety, using structured techniques and approaches.
 Ideally, therapy for anxiety and depression takes 10 to 12 weekly sessions but could require more or less, based on the history and severity of symptoms, goals, and methods being used, as well as regularity and compliance.